nischithbm/sailfish-logger4sh/README.md

 Customization
 -------------
-Once you load sailfish-logger.sh by calling the source file from your script, <br />
+Once you load logger4sh by calling the source file from your script, <br />
 it will be initialized to the default configuration, which is specified above.<br />

 If you want to override the default configurations.<br />
 Say you want to change the LOG_LEVEL to INFO

     # Load the source file
-    source sailfish-logger.sh
+    source logger4sh

     # Customize the logger
     LOG_LEVEL=INFO